 I didn’t know about this career opportunity until my Japanese-culture university professor informed me.
 “Since you love Japan, have you ever considered living and working in Japan?”
-To me who was a criminology student at that time, I told him that it was my dream to do so, but never thought that it’d be possible.
+A criminology student at that time, I told him that it was my dream to do so, but never thought that it’d be possible.

 “You should look into working as an ALT and experience it for at least a year, even just to fulfill your dream.”